-To purchase and publish the full version of any of the following travel stories contact Kelley Shannon at email@example.com.
+To publish the full version of any of the following travel stories contact Kelley Shannon at email@example.com.

 COAST TO COAST: FIRST EMPTY NEST VACATION

 Sailing windy San Francisco Bay or enjoying a coastal picnic of barbecued oysters and local beer, you momentarily forget you’ve just dropped off your only child at college a continent away.
 And that’s a good thing.
 It’s exactly how I envisioned our first empty nest vacation when my husband and I plotted a five-day stay on the West Coast.
 We knew that after saying good-bye to our son in New York City, we would need an immediate getaway.
 We didn’t want to mope.
 We wanted action.

 LEAKEY, Texas _ Gurgling cold water trickles over white rocks, huge cypress and oak trees shade the river’s banks and a night sky boasts a canvas of stars.
 This beauty along the serene Frio River serves as a refreshing reminder that, thankfully, much of Texas remains removed from city life.
 Even amid dry weather and low stream flow, in the Frio Canyon from Leakey south to Concan there’s plenty to do at this scenic spot on the western edge of the Texas Hill Country.